frankban/django-endless-pagination/doc/twitter_pagination.rst

 This way, *endless-pagination* can be included in **generic views** too.

-See :doc:`generic_views` if you use Django >= 1.3 and you want to replicate the same behavior using a class based generic view.
+See :doc:`generic_views` if you use Django >= 1.3 and you want to replicate the same behavior using a class-based generic view.

 Paginating objects
 ~~~~~~~~~~~~~~~~~~

-Nothing remains but to change the page template, loading endless templatetags,
+All that's left is changing the page template and loading the endless
-the jQuery library and the javascript file *endless.js* included
+templatetags, the jQuery library and the javascript file *endless.js*
-in the distribution under ``/static/endless_pagination/js/``.
+included in the distribution under ``/static/endless_pagination/js/``.

 *myapp/entry_index.html* becomes: